4 Advanced Skiing Mistakes

 The Carv app has many features designed to help you improve your balance and fine-tune your skiing.
 These drills have been created with Kaylin Richardson, Olympic racer and Eric Lipton, PSIA elite coach and demo team skier.
 Carv's interactive drills will take your skiing to the next level with turn-by-turn audio feedback, to help you get the most from your time on the slope.

-- Develop your balance with the Thousand Steps and Balance drills, and move through 20 levels of assessment.
+- Develop your balance with Balance training, and move through 20 levels of assessment.

 - Use the Fore:aft ratio monitor to pinpoint your weight distribution.